softwx/SoftWx.Numerics/README.md

   * IsCoprime - Determines if the specified values are coprime to each other
   * NearestCoprimeFloor - Computes the nearest number less than or equal to the specified start value that is coprime to another specified value
   * NearestCoprimeCeiling - Computes the nearest number greater than or equal to the specified start value that is coprime to another specified value
+  * IsPrime - Determines if the specified value is a prime number
+  * NearestPrimeFloor - Computes the prime number nearest, but not greater than the specified start value
+  * NearestPrimeCeiling - Computes the prime number nearest, but not smaller than the specified start value
 * UInt128 - Represents 128 bit unsigned integers.
   * Multiply(ulong,ulong) - Computes the 128 bit product of two 64 bit unsigned integers
   * Square(ulong,ulon) - Computes the 128 bit product of squaring a 64 bit unsigned integer